Poison Ivy, Oak, and Sumac (cont.)

-The initial treatment for someone who has recently been exposed to any of these plants includes rinsing the affected area with copious amounts of water within 20-30 minutes of exposure to remove the oily plant resin.
-The effectiveness of rinsing decreases with the passage of time.
-Some authorities recommend rinsing with rubbing alcohol or using commercially available poisonous plant washes.
-It is also important to scrub under your fingernails to remove any remnants of the plant resin.
+The initial treatment for someone who has recently been exposed to any of these plants includes rinsing the affected area with copious amounts of warm water within 20-30 minutes of exposure to remove the oily plant resin.
+The effectiveness of rinsing decreases with the passage of time, as the oily plant resin is quickly absorbed into the skin.
+Some authorities recommend rinsing with rubbing alcohol, commercially available poisonous plant washes, or degreasing soaps and detergents.
+It is also important to scrub under the fingernails to remove any remnants of the plant resin.
 In addition, thoroughly clean clothing or any objects that may have come into contact with these plants.

 - Apply cool compresses to the skin.

 - Use topical treatments to relieve itching, including calamine lotion, oatmeal baths, or aluminum acetate (Domeboro solution).